theJYC/oop.py/README.md

 # Object-Oriented-Programming
-A repository of notes taken from following a series of tutorials on OOP.
+A repository of notes on OOP.

 source: https://youtu.be/ZDa-Z5JzLYM